matrix-org/synapse/docs/admin_api/rooms.md

                original room was shut down.
 Defaults to `Sharing illegal content on this server is not permitted and rooms in violation will be blocked.`
 * `block` - Optional.
 If set to `true`, this room will be added to a blocking list, preventing future attempts to join the room.
-Defaults to `true`.
+Defaults to `false`.

 The following fields are returned in the JSON response body: